What are the current trends in procurement talent?

 -

 Define tech-focused roles and offer upskilling programs and certifications to help your workforce adapt.
 As your procurement team’s digital maturity increases, job roles will evolve.
 And you need to make sure you work with your employees to secure your team’s continued success.
-Identify any skills gaps that new digital capabilities create and ensure you have training available to help your people fill them.
+Applying AI in talent management can help organizations identify emerging skills gaps, align training with evolving roles and ensure employees have the capabilities they need to adapt to new digital demands.

 -